 ‘Next generation’ addresses the capacity limitation by suggesting a solution; heterogeneous networks, known as ‘Het Nets’.
 Here a local small (pico or femto) cell is set up within the larger (macro) cell.
 This small cell could be implemented with an item of ‘plug and play’ hardware that would manage a high traffic zone (hot zone) and provide a local node for local traffic… like a ‘micro cellular tower’.

 But not all traffic will be cell phones.
-With wireless Internet anywhere a large part of it may be laptops connecting to the Internet via the cellular network.
+With wireless Internet anywhere there will also be laptops and Smartphones connecting to the Internet via the cellular network.